 However, when it comes to the first piece on the program, the performance of Vọng Cổ, there was an artistic motivation for setting up a performance with perfect synchronisation.
 In Musical Transformations, the analytical procedures were based on stimulated recall of audio and video recordings, carried out by all participating musicians.
 In the early sessions it had become very clear that for the participating masters of the tradition, perfect synchronisation of the structural downbeats in the music was an absolute prerequisite for a successful performance of Vọng Cổ.
 Hereby, any perceivable latency in the interaction would risk the quality of the performance, and a pre-recorded track was artistically a logical approach.
 The video was produced through track exchange, similar to that in the making of Isolation Journal.

+The laptop based setup that Henrik Frisk used for the performance has been developing since 2010 through the various intercultural interactions that The Six Tones had been engaged in.
+Though the computer is obviously overwhelmed with musical and technical constraints it is also, in to some degree, more open ended than a traditional instrument, and this undetermined aspect of the computer as instrument was explored in developing the instrument along with the collaborations we engaged in.
+One of the main goals was to avoid what may be best referred to as cultural masking, i.e. sounds and musical gestures that are so strongly tied to a western musical culture that they risk to dominate the sonic space.
+Hence, the ambition was not necessarily to create sounds that would be similar to the Vietnamese instruments, but to allow for the development of the electronic instrument in dialog with the musicians that we engaged with.
+The collection of instruments used are a combination of generative programs, sample based playback and real-time sound manipulation.
+Problems with synchronization made sound manipulation less useful so in this performance it was primarily the generative and sample based brograms that were used.

 Despite the mentioned exceptions, the major part of the concert consisted of live telematic improvisations, in which John Oliver played a sampler instruments, built on the material from Isolation Journal.
 Henrik Frisk and Trí Minh both performed live electronics, with Ngô Trà My playing the đàn bầu on stage in Hanoi, while Stefan Östersjö played đàn đáy and Nguyễn Thanh Thủy đàn tranh from Stockholm.
 As mentioned above, the internet connection in the gallery space was not reliable and in the early end of the concert, the remote performers found themselves thrown out of the interaction on several occasions.
 For the two performers on stage, this was frustrating, but they felt a strong need to make the show go on, not the least since they were playing to a full house.
 As Ngô Trà My describes her experience, in an interview in February 2022, “I must admit that I was extremely stressed and worried before the concert.
 I recall many challenging moments”, as when the internet connection caused dropouts of one or more of the remote performers.
 However, she continues to state how